[?] Subscribe To This Site

 Subscribe with Bloglines

-Cape Town - a touch of history
+About Cape Town - a touch of history and cultural contrasts

 Cape Town is situated on the south western tip of the African continent, in one of the most beautiful natural locations in the world.